What is alcohol-induced cardiomyopathy?

 What are the symptoms?

-Many of the symptoms connected to alcoholic cardiomyopathy happen because of how the condition changes the structure of your heart.
+Many of the symptoms connected to alcohol-induced cardiomyopathy happen because of how the condition changes the structure of your heart.
 Symptoms include:

 - Chest pain, especially when you’re active.